BackendStudio

 A 60-second tour

 - Record — press Record, pick your display and audio, and capture your screen.
-The recording appears in the media bin.
+Press Ctrl+Shift+F9 to stop, from anywhere.
+The recording lands on the timeline.

 - Import — or drag existing video, audio and images into the media bin.

-- Export — render everything to a single MP4, and Save your project so you can come back to it.
+- Export — render everything to a single MP4, MOV, WebM or GIF, and Save your project so you can come back to it.

 2. The workspace